4. Oracle component walkthrough

 The trigger.rs file handles the decoding of incoming trigger data from the trigger event emitted by the trigger contract.
 The component uses decode_event_log_data!()

 from the wavs-wasi-utils crate to decode the event log data and prepares it for processing within the WAVS component.
+Trigger.rs handles both ABI encoded data for trigger and submission data and raw data for local testing.
 For more information on different trigger types, visit the Triggers page.
 To learn more about trigger input handling, visit the Component page.

 Oracle component logic